Chocolate Substitution Chart - How To Substitute Chocolate

 1-ounce unsweetened chocolate plus 1 tablespoons sugar for every 1-ounce chocolate chips

-Chocolate, Sweet Baking (German's):
+Chocolate, Sweet Baking (German):

 3 tablespoons unsweetened cocoa powder, 4 teaspoons sugar, and 1 tablespoon butter, shortening or vegetable oil for every 1-ounce German's sweet baking chocolate.